NullVoxPopuli/ember-resources/docs/docs/resources.md

 </details>

+> **Lightbulb** <br>
-> **💡** A resource's return value is a reactive value.
+> A resource's return value is a reactive value.
 If your resource represents a single cell, it's fine to return it directly.
 It's also common to return a function which returns reactive data -- that depends on reactive state that you created inside the resource constructor.

 When you use the `Now` resource in a component, it will automatically get its lifetime linked to that component.
 In this case, that means that the interval will be cleaned up when the component is destroyed.